-We currently have 6 ducks that we purchased at a few days old.
-Luckily we got 2 males and 4 females out of the bunch.
+We currently have 28 ducks here on the farm and the number grows every year.
 If you are around the farm you will see them down at the pond most of the time but if you blink they will be up at the house or the green house.
 Their little feet take them all around pretty fast.
 It is not unusual to be in the house or the garage and hear quacking loudly outside the door letting us know they are up there and would like some corn.
 We of course oblige and open the door and toss some corn out for them.

 Free Range Eggs are eggs laid by hens that are allowed to be outside naturally foraging for their meal outside of any cage.
 They may be given supplemental feed to insure they are getting enough to eat, but mostly, the hens are allowed to roam free, forage, scratch, and peck at the ground looking for their food.
 This is beneficial in a multitude of ways.
 First of all, chickens are allowed to be chickens.
 They are meant to scratch and forage the ground and search for insects, worms, and even mice.
 Chickens know how to peck and scratch with precision because it is built into their natural instincts.
 Secondly, you don't have a lot of chickens constantly living in filthy conditions.
 When they free range they are only cooped up at night when they roost.
 This means that they are not living in the filthy coop for days on end.
 Because these behaviors are natural for them means that their eggs will be produced as they were naturally intended to be.